Why Is My Garbage Disposal Humming but Not Turning?

 Tripped GFCI or Disposer

-A garbage disposal that’s humming but not turning can also be caused when a GFCI outlet is tripped or the unit disposer has tripped.
-When this occurs, no electricity reaches the motor and the lack of electricity can cause a humming noise.
+A garbage disposal that’s humming but not turning on can also be caused when a GFCI outlet is tripped or the unit disposer has tripped.
+When this occurs, no electricity reaches the motor, and the lack of electricity can cause a humming noise.
 If you suspect this issue, press the reset button on your GFCI switch and/or on the garbage disposal unit, then test its operation.
 The garbage disposal’s reset button is located to the bottom of the appliance.
-If there is no power, you are not going to hear anything.
+If there is no power, you won’t hear anything.

 Faulty Motor

 New garbage disposals are very quiet – so quiet you can easily have a conversation while using it!
-If you find yourself shopping for a new garbage disposal due to a dead motor, put your money into a unit with better grinding capabilities rather than one that cannot grind matter as finely, as this power will keep your drains cleaner and save you money on drain cleaning services!
+If you find yourself shopping for a new garbage disposal due to a dead motor, invest in a unit with better grinding capabilities rather than one that cannot grind matter as finely.
+This power will keep your drains cleaner and save you money on drain cleaning services.

 Caring for Your Garbage Disposal